Bug Out Location: How To Find One You Can Afford

 2. Water Availability

 Ideally, you want a natural water source on your property.
+Why?
+Because you can’t survive long without it.

-So the water challenges to overcome are:
+So, the water challenges to overcome are:

 • Are there any water resources on (or very near) the property?